DevOps & Change Management In The Enterprise World

 But how can this be accomplished?
 How do we incorporate the DevOps approach within an existing functional framework?
-Below I give a breakdown on how enterprises can work to achieve this.
+Below is a breakdown of how enterprises can work to achieve this.

 Introducing DevOps Into An Existing Process

-- Enterprise is already familiar with agile concepts like fast fail, iterative approach, rolling wave planning, etc.
+- Already familiar with agile concepts like fail-fast, iteration, sprint planning, etc.

 - Corporate culture is geared towards collaboration and fewer information silos.

 - There is a desire to make an organizational change that leads to faster time-to-market in a sustainable and safe way.

 Change in Delivery Mindset

-There need to be changes in the delivery mindset as well as the process.
+“Change” needs to be built into an enterprise’s delivery mindset as well as processes.
 There are no “big bang” releases.
 Many organizations claim to be agile, yet still have very slow release cycles.
 In the DevOps model, done means released.
-The mindset needs to shift to a continuous process comprising of:
+The mindset needs to shift to a continuous process comprising: